Dev guideAPI Reference

 4. Add an event

-In an experiment, you track users' relevant actions to measure how they react to your feature flag variations.
-You need to define the actions you want to track:
+n an experiment, you track users' relevant actions to measure how they react to your flag variations.
+To define the actions you want to track, called events:

 2. Click Create new event.